Coronal Loops with Different Metallicities and Generalized RTV Scaling Laws: Simulation setup

 where $L_{X_m}(T)$ is the optically thin radiative loss function, $E_{X_m}(\tau)$ is the escaping probability, $\frac{N_{X_m}}{N_X}(T)$ is the fraction in ionization stage $m$, and $A_X$ is the abundance of element $X$.
 In \cite{Carlsson2012}, the functions for H I, Ca II and Mg II are available.
 The functional data for other stellar chromospheres with different abundances have not been provided yet.
 In this study, we change the metallic abundances by adjusting the values of $A_{\rm Ca}$ and $A_{\rm Mg}$ to apply Equation (\ref{eq16}) to the different metallicity cases.
 The validity of this simplified treatment will be discussed in Section \ref{sec55}.

 In the corona, the optically thin radiative cooling rate is simply calculated by

-We utilize the optically thin cooling function $\Lambda(T)$ for different metallicities from \cite{Sutherland1993} (Figure \ref{fig_fitz}).
+We utilize the optically thin cooling function $\Lambda(T)$ for different metallicities from \cite{Sutherland1993} (Figure \ref{fig_fitz}), where the functions are calculated assuming the collisional ionization equilibrium.
 We note that since their original functions are based on the solar metallicity of $Z_{\odot}=0.019$ \citep{Anders1989}, we adjust the functions for the updated value of $Z_{\odot}=0.014$ \citep{Asplund2009, Asplund2021}.